-NVIDIA Launches New Robotics Lab in Seattle
+Nvidia Launches New Robotics Lab in Seattle

 Right now, there’s a lack of an agreed-upon environment in which people can test and compare their manipulation systems.
 I think kitchens, and for example Ikea kitchens which are almost standardized across the world, you can imagine that robotics labs just buy their own kitchens and do their own research and then compare their robots and capabilities against each other.

-One of NVIDIA’s strengths is simulation.
+One of Nvidia’s strengths is simulation.
 In what situations do you think simulation is most useful for robotics, and in what situations is it less useful?
-How do you make the transition between simulation success and real world success?
+How do you make the transition between simulation success and real-world success?

 I think there are different application domains for how you can use a simulator.
 One use for a simulator is if you just want to test or debug your system, I think that’s super useful.
-You can also test out scenarios that you wouldn’t want to do in the real world, like in human-robot interaction, although that’s an open research still— how can we simulate people?
+You can also test out scenarios that you wouldn’t want to do in the real world, like in human-robot interaction, although that’s an open research still—how can we simulate people?
 To actually simulate the behavior of a person, we’re really not able to do that yet.
 One way around that is virtual reality, where you can put a real person into a virtual environment, and that person can interact with a robot.
-You can also collect training data for a robot if you have two people, where one person controls the robot in VR, and a second person mimics a human in VR as well— I think that’s going to be a really exciting application domain.
+You can also collect training data for a robot if you have two people, where one person controls the robot in VR, and a second person mimics a human in VR as well—I think that’s going to be a really exciting application domain.

 In the machine learning domain, one caveat is that some simulation scenarios are somewhat oversimplified and don’t really reflect the complexity of a real robot in the real world, so I think we have to be careful of looking at tasks in simulation that we feel like actually reflect the challenges that we have on real robots.
 For example, we are using simulation to train our object detection system.
 You have a camera image, and let’s say you know the robot wants to detect a coffee mug.
 If we have a model of a coffee mug, we can train a deep neural network using synthetic data in simulation, and that works very robustly in the real world.
 It’s really amazing, I’m surprised how well that stuff generalizes.
 The key trick is that in your simulator, you just randomize over lighting conditions and different properties of objects so that your keep neural network can learn to be robust, and hopefully that captures that variability it will see in the real world.